Azure/device-simulation-dotnet/API_SPECS_DEVICE_MODEL_SCRIPTS.md

-API specifications - SimulationScripts
+API specifications - DeviceModelScripts
 ================================

-## Uploading simulation script files
+## Uploading device model script files

 ### Uploading file with POST

-When invoking the API using the POST HTTP method, the service will always attempt to create a new simulation script model with the content of the uploadedscirpt file.
+When invoking the API using the POST HTTP method, the service will always attempt to create a new device model script model with the content of the uploadedscirpt file.

 Request:
 ```
-POST /v1/simulationscripts
+POST /v1/devicemodelscripts
 Content-Type: multipart/form-data; boundary=----WebKitFormBoundary7MA4YWxkTrZu0gW

 ------WebKitFormBoundary7MA4YWxkTrZu0gW